jpb7/rbtree/README.md

 # rbtree
 Implementing a red-black tree in C++ using recursion.

-The first increment will be binary search tree without any color flags.
+The first increment will be a binary search tree without any color flags or rotations.